AdobeDocs/experience-manager-65.en/help/communities/sync.md

    To validate this, instead of the [created authorized user](/help/sites-administering/sync.md#createauthuser) change the [Adobe Granite Distribution - Encrypted Password Transport Secret Provider](/help/sites-administering/sync.md#adobegraniteencpasswrd) configuration on Author instance to use Admin user credentials.
 Now try installing the packages again.
 If the user sync works fine with administrator credentials, then it means that the created publish user did not have appropriate ACLs.

 1. **Check Diff Observer Factory configuration**.
-If only specific nodes are not synced across the publish farm- for example, group members are not synchronized- then ensure that the [Adobe Granite Distribution - Diff Observer Factory](/help/sites-administering/sync.md#diffobserver) configuration is enabled and **rep :members ** are set in **looked properties names**.
+If only specific nodes are not synced across the publish farm- for example, group members are not synchronized- then ensure that the [Adobe Granite Distribution - Diff Observer Factory](/help/sites-administering/sync.md#diffobserver) configuration is enabled and **rep: members** are set in **looked properties names**.
 1. **Check AEM Communities User Sync Listener configuration.** If the created users are synced but subscriptions and follows are not working, then ensure that AEM Communities User Sync Listener configuration has:

     * Node types- set to **rep:User,  nt :unstructured**, **nt :resource**, **rep:ACL**, **sling:Folder**, and **sling:OrderedFolder**